Yechezkel Taub (Yablon)

-Rabbi Yechezkel Taub (7 October 1895 – 22 May 1986) was the Yabloner Rebbe (Grand Rabbi of Yablon, or Jablonna, Poland).
-Taub was a Hasidic leader in the migration from Europe to Israel in the interwar years, and a founder of Kfar Hasidim.
-He was a namesake and descendant of the first Rabbi Yechezkel Taub, Grand Rebbe of Kuzmir.
+Yechezkel Taub or George Ezekiel Taub Nagel (7 October 1895 – 22 May 1986) was the Yabloner Rebbe (now Jabłonna, Poland).

+Taub was a rebbe, a Hasidic leader, involved the migration from Europe to Mandatory Palestine in the interwar years, and the founder of Kfar Hasidim.
+He was a namesake and descendant of the first Yechezkel Taub, the Kuzmirer Rebbe.

-He lost his faith after the Holocaust, becoming a secular Los Angeles laborer and businessman, with his past identity hidden.
-He was later bankrupted, and began his college education at an advanced age.
-Eventually, he returned to Judaism, moved back to Israel, and resumed a minor role as Rebbe for the last few years of his life.
+He lost his faith after the Holocaust, moved to the United States and changed his name to 'George Nagel', becoming a secular Los Angelan laborer and businessman with his past identity hidden.
+He later went bankrupt and began his college education at an advanced age.
+Eventually, he returned to Judaism, moved to Israel, and resumed a minor role as rebbe for the last few years of his life.

 Origins

 In the 18th century, Yechezkel Taub, great-great-grandfather of the subject of this article, founded a Hasidic court in Kuzmir (the Yiddish name for Kazimierz Dolny).
 His descendants formed many branch sects, including the musical Modzitzer group, whose Rebbes are also named Taub.

 The first Yechezkel Taub's son, Dovid Tzvi Hirsch Taub, moved to Neishtot (Nowe Miasto) to start his own Kuzmir branch.
 In turn, his son Yosef Moshe Taub moved to Jablonna and founded the Yabloner dynasty.
-Yosef Moshe was succeed by his son Yaakov in Jablonna.
+Yosef Moshe was succeeded by his son Yaakov in Jablonna.

 Yaakov Taub married Beila Gurman in 1882.
 They had four daughters, followed by Yechezkel, their only son.
 Yechezkel was born in his great-grandfather's seat in Neishtot.

 Yechezkel Taub married his wife Pearl in 1915.
 Yaakov Taub died in 1920, leaving the Yabloner Chasidus in the hands of 24-year-old Yechezkel, who led it successfully.

 Palestine

-In 1924, Taub became involved with Hovevei Zion movement, under the influence of Rabbi Yeshaya Shapira, founder of Hapoel Hamizrachi, the religious Zionist movement.
-Shapira convinced Taub that an entire Hasidic sect could be moved to Palestine, and provide a base for Hasidic growth in and immigration to the Land of Israel.
+In 1924, Taub became involved with the Lovers of Zion under the influence of Yeshaya Shapira, founder of Hapoel HaMizrachi, the Religious Zionist movement.
+Shapira convinced Taub that an entire hoyf (Hasidic sect) could be moved to Palestine and provide a base for Hasidic growth there and support immigration.

-Taub made plans to move everyone in stages, raising money for himself and an initial group of 90 families (some sources indicate a few hundred families) to emigrate, purchase land, and set up an agricultural enclave.
-He joined forces with Rabbi Israel Hoffstein who was leading a similar emigration.
-With help from the Jewish National Fund, they purchase land in the Jezreel valley, using about 25% of the funds they had collected in Europe as a down payment for their new dairy.
-This constitututed the founding of Kfar Hasidim.
+Taub planned to move everyone in stages, raising money for himself and an initial group of 90 families (some sources indicate a few hundred families) to emigrate, purchase land, and establish an agricultural enclave.
+He joined forces with Israel Hoffstein, who was leading a similar emigration.
+With help from the Jewish National Fund, they purchased land in the Jezreel Valley using about 25% of the funds they had collected in Europe as a down payment for their new dairy.
+This constituted the founding of Kfar Hasidim.

 However, they encountered many problems over the next few years: